 In the book of Revelation, the Lord dictated a letter to the apostle John for the church at Ephesus.
 It begins: “I know your deeds, your hard work and your perseverance.
 I know that you cannot tolerate wicked people, that you have tested those who claim to be apostles but are not, and have found them false.
 You have persevered and have endured hardships for my name, and have not grown weary” (Revelation 2:2-3).

 This sounds really good, doesn’t it?
 The Lord is aware of all the good things they’re doing in His name.
 But Jesus didn’t stop there.
 He continues: “Yet I hold this against you: You have forsaken the love you had at first” (Revelation 2:4).

 The church at Ephesus was going through the motions.
 But Jesus called on them to return to their first love—this is what He desires!

 How do you do it?
 He gives the Ephesians a simple three-step plan to follow: Consider how far you have fallen!
 Repent and do the things you did at first (Revelation 2:5).

 Remember.
 Look back and see from where you’ve fallen.
 You loved the Lord.
-You loved his word.
+You loved His Word.
 You loved prayer.
 You loved fellowship.
-You had fellowship with him.
-You’ve fallen—or in other words, you’re in a spiritual decline.
+You had fellowship with Him.
+You’ve fallen—or, in other words, you’re in a spiritual decline.
+Do you remember?

 Repent.
-The word repent means to change your thinking, or to have a change of heart.
-In this instance, the Lord is calling on those whose love for him has grown cold to rethink, to change their attitude towards him—to exchange apathy for renewed affection.
+The word “repent” means to change your thinking, or to have a change of heart.
+In this instance, the Lord is calling on those whose love for Him has grown cold to rethink, to change their attitude toward Him—to exchange apathy for renewed affection.